Our community

 The culture and institutions of the community

-Probably the greatest challenge to the
+Probably the greatest

 project.
 By understanding the community and how it works is the first